PASSING CETs IS A BIG DEAL

 I know it's hard to study on the weekends but you really have to take CETs seriously if you want to get in your dream university.
 I'm not saying that you should say no to the occasional galas or out-of-town-escapades, all I'm saying is that while you're at the beach, why not refresh on some high school algebra?
 You really have to spend every second of your free time wisely.

-We went to Gen San for the weekend (around August) and
+We went to Gen San for the weekend (around August) and it didn't stop me from bringing my CETs binder notebook |

 Here's What You Need to Know: